 The Illustration Major at NMU

-Students in the illustration program learn to visually communicate ideas and narratives for print and electronic media.
-With all of the visual information that we encounter on a daily basis in movies, television, games, and online, it is clear that illustrators play an important role in our increasingly visual hungry society.
-Common industries that commission freelance illustration, or employ illustrators include advertising, editorial, book, comic, entertainment, medicine, biology, fashion, and architecture.
-An illustration graduate will have experience in a variety of illustration forms to ensure that they have the ability to solve problems for many different clients.
-Students learn to develop their own original content, thereby adding their distinct voice to the visual culture, and preparing them to take advantage of new opportunities for illustration that open each day.
+Students in the Illustration program learn to communicate ideas and narratives visually for print and electronic media.
+With the plethora of visual information encountered daily in movies, television, games, and online, it is clear that illustrators play essential roles in our increasingly visually hungry society.
+Common industries that commission freelance illustrations or employ illustrators include advertising, editorial, book, comic, entertainment, medicine, biology, fashion, and architecture.
+An illustration graduate will have experience in various illustration forms to ensure that they can solve problems for many different clients.
+Students learn to develop original content, adding their distinct voices to visual culture.

-An emphasis on working from life and direct observation of the subject is an essential part of the illustration curriculum.
-In AD119 Introduction to Illustration and AD219 Illustration Forms an understanding of the basic visual language of design, color, and linear perspective is acquired through projects related to the publishing, editorial, and concept art markets.
-Digital media is introduced as an illustration tool during AD 319 Illustration Seminar, while students begin applying study of the human figure to more conceptual or narrative work.
-In upper level courses, AD 419 Illustration: Seminar and AD 456 Illustration: B.F.A.
-Seminar an emphasis is placed on personal discovery and the development of self-authored content.
-This final coursework tends to focus on a specific area within the illustration marketplace that interests the student, enabling the creation of a professional portfolio.
+An emphasis on working from life and direct subject observation is an essential part of the illustration curriculum.
+In AD219 Illustration: Foundations, an understanding of the basic visual language of design, color, and linear perspective is acquired through projects related to the publishing, editorial, and concept art markets.
+Digital media is emphasized as an illustration tool during AD319A Illustration: Digital Media, while in AD319B Illustration: Narrative Figure, students develop an understanding of the human figure necessary for artists and apply that knowledge to more conceptual and narrative work.
+In AD 419 Illustration: Advanced Studio, emphasis is placed on personal discovery and the development of self-authored content.
+The AD 431 Portfolio: Illustration and Painting coursework focuses on a specific area within the illustration or painting marketplace that interests the student, enabling the creation of a professional portfolio.

 Class instruction addresses a range of media and techniques.
-Demonstrations, lecture, and art history examples are offered to illuminate technical issues and encourage exploration.
-Students are exposed to an atmosphere of creative thinking and critical analysis, while being encouraged to develop their own understanding of visual media.
+Demonstrations, lectures, and art history examples are offered to illuminate technical issues and encourage exploration.
+Students are exposed to an atmosphere of creative thinking and critical analysis while being encouraged to develop an understanding of visual media.
 Through regular critique and discussion, students actively examine and respond to the work of their peers.
-The studio classroom is functioning best when it becomes a small artistic community where ideas and methods can be shared and discussed without prejudice.
-Ultimately, the skills and concepts that the students obtain early on will introduce them to the rewards and challenges of the creative process, and help form the groundwork for more advanced ideas.
+The studio classroom functions best when it becomes a small artistic community where ideas and methods can be shared and discussed without prejudice.
+Ultimately, the skills and concepts that the students obtain early on will introduce them to the rewards and challenges of the creative process and help form the groundwork for more advanced ideas.

 click to collapse window